gabewin/odin-recipes/README.md

 # odin-recipes
 This project demonstrates HTML skills learned in The Odin Project's Foundations course.

-This will be a multipage website that include:
+This is a multipage recipe website that includes:
 - Basic HTML elements
 - Bold and Italicized text
 - Lists